-If you have a seizure while changing or withdrawing your epilepsy medicine, in most cases you’ll need to stop driving and surrender you licence.
+If you have a seizure within 6 months of changing or withdrawing your epilepsy medicine, in most cases you’ll need to stop driving and surrender your licence.

 You’re likely to lose your licence for 12 months, but you may be able to get it back sooner than this if you go back to the medicine that previously controlled your seizures.
 This may apply if:

 - You’ve been back on that treatment for at least 6 months and